linda-seiter/CMSC115_2258/unit7_project/README.md

 ## **Learning Outcomes**

-By the end of this project, you should be able to:

 ### **1. Working with Arrays**
 - Apply loops to traverse arrays for data entry, processing, and output generation.
 - Populate arrays dynamically based on user input.